nasa/HyperCP/README.md

 Requires that the Anaconda distribution of Python 3.X is installed on a Linux, MacOS, or Windows computer.

-*{If upgraded to include model retrievals of ancillary data (i.e. getanc.py), the OCCSW package will become an additional requirement}*
+*{Note: If upgraded to include model retrievals of ancillary data (i.e. getanc.py), the OCCSW package will become an additional requirement}*

 Save this entire HyperInSPACE file repository to a convenient directory on your computer.